Skip to content

 Other Product Features:

-Amaco’s Set of Six Shino Matte Glazes is a perfect way to create the most stunning pottery pieces.
-These non-toxic and safe for food glazes will give any dish an amazing finish.
-These matte colors turn out best when applied to cone 04 bisque and fired to cone 5 for an opaque look without any transparency in them at all.
+Amaco’s Set of Six Shino Glazes is a perfect way to create the most stunning pottery pieces.
+These non-toxic and safe-for-food glazes will give any dish an amazing finish.
+These colors turn out best when applied to cone 04 bisque and a firing temperature to cone 5 for an opaque look without any transparency in them at all.

 A little experimentation might be necessary before finding exactly how much texture looks good but even then, there’s surely something here worth trying.